 - Other travel assistance services - including visa and passport, hospital referrals, translation services, logistics management, and coordination

 Memberships are available on an annual or short-term basis (7, 14, or 30 days), which makes this plan very flexible and affordable.
-However, prices have increased in 2024 and if you're doing more than one hiking trip per year, it's now worth getting the annual plan.
+Global Rescue raised prices again on April 1, 2026, so if you're doing more than one hiking trip per year, I believe it's now worth getting the annual plan.

 Get a Quote: Global Rescue